python/mypy/docs/source/final_attrs.rst

 2. *Final methods* should not be overridden in a subclass.
 3. *Final classes* should not be subclassed.

-All of these are only enforced by mypy, and only in annotated code.
+All of these are enforced by mypy in annotated code only.
 There is no runtime enforcement by the Python runtime.

 .. note::